MoOyeg/rhacm-multi-kubernetes-example/README.md

   kustomize build --enable-alpha-plugins ./cert-manager/ocp-cert-manager-operator | oc create -f -
   ```

-- Use ACM to to install the Community Cert-Manager Operator On xKS.
+- Use ACM to to install Cert-Manager Operator On xKS.
+You can change between the community and Red Hat supported versions in [Policy Generator](./cert-manager/ocp-cert-manager-operator/policygenerator.yaml)

-  Create via the pre-generated yaml
+  Create via the pre-generated yaml.

   ```bash
   oc create -f ./cert-manager/xks-cert-manager/cert-manager-operator/generated-policy.yaml